-- Weanlings and Yearlings -- The same as applies to foals, with the addition of DNA testing on offspring, sire and dam to prove
+Weanlings and Yearlings -- The same as applies to foals, with the addition of DNA testing on offspring, sire and dam to prove

-parentage (Download our DNA Testing Form or call for
+    parentage (Request a DNA Testing Kit or call for

     5).
 Which horses need to have DNA typing done?

     will need DNA typing to prove parentage in order to receive registration papers.
 All stallions presented for licensing must have DNA

     parentage proof.
 New mares entering the Mare Books will be required to have DNA on file starting in 2015.

     6).
 How do I prepare my mare and foal for the inspection?
 Does my foal have to be halter broke?